Skip to main content

 Introduction

 The mobile_app notify platform accepts the standard title, message and target parameters used by the notify platform.
 The mobile_app notify platform supports targets as services.
-As long as you granted notifications permissions during setup, you will find all your devices listed as targets for the notify action with names prefixed notify.mobile_app_ followed by the Device ID of you device.
+As long as you granted notifications permissions during setup, you will find all your devices listed as targets for the notify action with names prefixed notify.mobile_app_ followed by the Device ID of your device.
 This can be checked in the Companion App menu of the Home Assistant Configuration menu and defaults to the name specified in the General>About within the iOS/macOS settings app or under About>Phone in Android settings (with spaces and non alphanumeric characters replaced by underscores).
 A requirement of the notify platform is that you must specify at least message: in your payload.
 A minimum working example of a notification is:

 automation: